j2zhao/jinjinz.com/README.md

 uhm.....to demonstrate efficiency??.

-Instead I spent most of the 10-12hrs making sure that the website works on mobile 100% of 80% of the time.
+Instead I spent most of my 10-12hrs making sure that the website works on mobile 100% of 80% of the time.

 (^Am actually really proud of this so pls minimize your browsers.
 Also send me an email if anything breaks or you have suggestions.)